Apalutamide (brand names- Erleada, Erlyand) is an FDA-approved treatment for prostate cancer. Prostate is a male reproductive gland.

 Apalutamide is in a class of medications called androgen receptor inhibitors.
 It works by blocking the effects of androgen (a male reproductive hormone) to stop the growth and spread of cancer cells.

-How should apalutamide be used?
+How should I take apalutamide or Erleada?

 Apalutamide comes as a tablet to take by mouth.
 It is usually taken with or without food once a day.
 Take apalutamide at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 What special precautions should I follow?

-Before taking apalutamide,
+Before taking apalutamide or Erleada

 - you should know that apalutamide may cause your muscles and bones to get weak, which may increase your risk of falling and breaking a bone.